-The algorithm helps do that, because it shows users information that it thinks will interest them.
+The algorithm helps do that because it shows users information that it thinks will interest them.
 Naturally, that may or may not be your advertising.

 With these changes, marketers are getting less return on their investment of time to create and post information on the social media channel.

-Increasing Likes Is Almost Impossible
+Increasing Likes Of Facebook Pages Is Almost Impossible

 Once a company has capitalized on their contacts to like their page, and their contacts have recommended liking the page.

 It’s probably not happening for free.

 Even though we want to think our cool infographic or informative blog post will go viral and hit thousands of hot leads, chances are good that won’t happen.